facebook/react/packages/create-subscription/README.md

 ## Subscribing to multiple sources

 It is possible for a single component to subscribe to multiple data sources.
-To do this, compose the return value of `create-component-with-subscriptions` as shown below:
+To do this, compose the return value of `create-subscription` as shown below:

 ```js
 function InnerComponent({ bar, foo }) {